Home

 E-mail: ananddmrd@gmail.com

-Materials and Methods: This is an analytical cross-sectional study conducted from January 2019 to January 2020 to assess the PCA in the 174 patients referred to Magnetic Resonance Imaging (MRI) Brain and diagnosed as ischemic stroke.
-Data was entered using excel sheet and analysed using R v.3.
+Materials and Methods: This is an analytical cross-sectional study conducted from January 2019 to January 2020 to assess the PCA in the 174 patients referred to Magnetic Resonance Imaging (MRI) Brain and diagnosed as ischaemic stroke.
+Data was entered using Excel sheet and analysed using R v.3.
 5.1.
 Descriptive analysis was performed followed by bivariate analysis.
+Results: There is no statistically significant relationship between the presence of foetal PCA and ischaemic stroke and the p-value is 0.936.

 [ FULL TEXT ] | [ ]